shelbyyy16/Cart-Quest-Browser-Game/README.md

 A README.md file with these sections:

 ## Game Title: Cart Quest
-Game Background: As you are heading out the door your nosey neighbor notices your re-usable grocery bags and their eyes light up.
-They quickly shove a grocery list into your hand, yell "Thanks!" and shut the door before you know what just happened. *Sigh*

-Cart Quest is a short term memory game that consists of being displayed a sequence and repeating it back.
-With each level successfully beaten, the next level gets harder, adding more to the sequence each time.
+Cart Quest is a memory game where you must remember and repeat a sequence of grocery items.
+It keeps track of your wins and losses and offers increasingly challenging levels as you progress through the game.
+Messages are displayed to guide you, and buttons appear and disappear to control your interactions.

 ## Screenshot(s):